kitakkun/back-in-time-plugin/README.md

 This plugin helps you to track the changes of application state during its execution.
 Also, you can easily revert the state to the previous one.
 We call it "back-in-time" debugging.

+This plugin currently intended to be used with Android projects.

 ## How to use

 ### Manual Publishing